-The calculator will show your monthly payment, the forgiven amount, your savings, and the total amount repaid.
+The calculator will show your monthly payment, the forgiven amount, your savings and the total amount repaid.

-Pay As You Earn (PAYE) Calculator
+Revised Pay As You Earn (REPAYE) Calculator

 PAYE requires that borrowers and their loans pass strict eligibility requirements.
 These include the following:

-- The payment you’d owe under PAYE must be less than the payment you’d make if you were on the 10-year Standard Repayment Plan.
+- The payment you’d owe under PAYE must be less than the payment you’d make if you were on the 10-year standard repayment plan.

 PAYE has some significant benefits for borrowers.
 “The biggest pro is that you could have a ton of debt forgiven after paying 20 years,” Solari said.
-“For some that could be hundreds of thousands of dollars.”
+“For some, that could be hundreds of thousands of dollars.”

 Other pros, according to Branham, include “the ability to reduce and cap your payments, more favorable interest subsidies and capitalization rules than IBR, and flexibility to file taxes to keep payments low.”

 Cons of PAYE, according to Branham, include an interest rate that is less favorable than REPAYE, which could really hurt people with higher loan balances.
-Further, Solari points out that “since your payments are lower to start and paying over a longer period than a standard 10-year repayment, you will pay more interest.”
+Further, Solari points out that “since your payments are lower to start, and [you’re] paying over a longer period than a standard 10-year repayment, you will pay more interest.”

 Solari also pointed out another big con: the risk that PAYE will not always remain an option.
 “These loan forgiveness programs were established under President Obama’s presidency.
 Any administration could take it away,” he warned.
 “Since you don’t get the benefit until you’ve paid in 20 years there is a big risk that the benefit will be there.”

-In 2015, the Department of Education introduced the Revised Pay As You Earn program, also known as REPAYE.
+In 2015, the U.S. Department of Education introduced the Revised Pay As You Earn program, also known as REPAYE.
 This modified version of PAYE allows more borrowers to qualify because you can become eligible regardless of when you took out your loans.

 However, PAYE and REPAYE have important differences in how they treat spousal income and how student loan interest is treated.

 Under IBR or PAYE, a student loan debtor can file taxes separately from a spouse and the spouse’s income won’t count for determining loan payments.
-This option goes away under REPAYE and a spouse’s income factors into determining monthly REPAYE payments.
+This option goes away under REPAYE, and a spouse’s income factors into determining monthly REPAYE payments.

 REPAYE provides more help with interest to borrowers whose interest exceeds their monthly payments.
 If your loans accrue $100 in interest monthly and you pay only $50, your student loan balance would increase even as you made payments.
-REPAYE allows borrowers to have 50 percent of excess interest forgiven monthly.
+REPAYE allows borrowers to have 50% of excess interest forgiven monthly.
 This means you’d only have $25 in monthly interest added to your loan balance each month if you paid $50 and monthly interest in the amount of $100 accrued.

-However, there are no monthly payment caps under REPAYE, so your payments could end up much higher than they would on the Standard Repayment Plan.
+However, there are no monthly payment caps under REPAYE, so your payments could end up much higher than they would on the standard repayment plan.